adorsys/datasafe/docs/architecture.md

 ## So how does it work?

-The [DFSDocusafeService](#DFSDocusafeService) needs a supplied DFS right in the beginning.
+The [DFSDatasafeService](#DFSDatasafeService) needs a supplied DFS right in the beginning.
 We call this DFS the SYSTEM DFS.
 Here each user gets its own user space.
 It will contain a keystore, an inbox folder, the users public keys and the users DFSCredentials (all explained later).
 Further, to store the users data, another DFSConnection Instance is used.
 We will call this the USERS DFS.
 Keep in mind, that those users, that do not have their own DFS will use ths SYSTEM DFS.
-But this is not visible for the [DFSDocusafeService](#DFSDocusafeService).
+But this is not visible for the [DFSDatasafeService](#DFSDatasafeService).
-The [DFSDocusafeService](#DFSDocusafeService) all the time deals with two DFS, the SYSTEM DFS and the USERs DFS.
+The [DFSDatasafeService](#DFSDatasafeService) all the time deals with two DFS, the SYSTEM DFS and the USERs DFS.

 The USERs DFS contains another keystore and the data the user wants to store.
 So the user has one keystore in the SYSTEM DFS (we call it a public user keystore) and one keystore in the USER DFS